nadavsu/TransPool/Project structure.md

 # System

-- contains the exceptions (and constants?) relies on the engine.
+- contains the exception (and constants?) relies on the engine.